Diarrhoea, constipation, indigestion and heartburn can all be side effects of taking cancer drugs. But there are things you can do to help you cope.

-Some cancer drugs can make you more likely to have indigestion.
-Indigestion is a sensation between your belly button and breast bone and can feel like:
+Some cancer drugs can make you more likely to have indigestion (dyspepsia).
+Indigestion is an upset stomach and can feel like:

 Some drugs may also cause heartburn, which is a burning sensation in the lower chest.
 The backflow of food and stomach acid from the stomach into the food pipe (oesophagus) causes heartburn.

 Your doctor or nurse can prescribe anti acid for indigestion or heartburn.
 Other medicines like anti sickness drugs may also help.